 A significant way to reduce energy consumption in a manufacturing environment is to optimize the combustion control on industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.
-We achieve combustion efficiency and energy management through accurate and repeatable measurement of gases.
+We achieve combustion efficiency and energy management through accurate and repeatable measurements of gases.

-By monitoring the air and fuel rates to burners, optimal ratios are achieved, resulting in significant reductions in fuel gas cost, improved process efficiency, enhanced product quality, better yields while simultaneously lowering combustibles.
-Many local and state-wide jurisdictions have environmental regulations requiring flow meters on all medium and large heating units to measure plant-wide emissions.
+By monitoring the air and fuel rates to burners, optimal ratios are achieved, resulting in significant reductions in fuel gas cost, improved process efficiency, enhanced product quality, and better yields while simultaneously lowering combustibles.
+Many local and state-wide jurisdictions have environmental regulations requiring flow meters on medium and large heating units to measure plant-wide emissions.
 Typical applications for combustion control monitoring are found in various industries, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage, pulp & paper, power, chemical, and refining.

 The purpose of combustion is to consume fuel efficiently to produce heat.
 There are three components of combustion: fuel, oxygen, and heat.
 The most common fuel sources in the combustion process are fossil fuels, natural gas, oil, and coal.
 Fossil fuels are hydrocarbons, organic compounds containing carbon and hydrogen.
 To maximize combustion efficiency, it is vital to consume (or burn) all the fuel, which is known as complete combustion.